-- When the second bus arrives at Gallup Park, the first bus will head back to the start line with those who have finished leg one.
+- When the second bus arrives at Gallup Park, it will pick up those who have finished leg one.
 It will then shuttle back and forth from the start/finish area to Gallup Park until noon.
 Any leg 3 runners arriving at Gallup Park after 12:00 noon will need to be picked up by their wonderful teammates or at least get reimbursed by their teammates for an Uber.

-- Bag check will be available for legs 1 & 3 to have dry clothes waiting at Gallup Park and for legs 2 & 4 to leave a bag of excess clothing to be transported back to the start/finish area.
+- Legs 1 & 3 can send dry clothes on the bus to have them waiting at Gallup Park.
+Legs 2 & 4 can send a bag of excess clothing to be transported back to the start/finish area.
 The bags and labels will be available at our “bag check” area as well as on the buses.
-You may not use your own bag and all contents within the bag will need to be visible.
-Any other bags will be left behind.
+You may not use your own bag and all contents within the bag will need to be visible which means, don’t stuff your gym bag into our clear bag.
+Any bags not following these rules will be left behind.

 Leg #1 (7.05 miles)

 You will begin at the official start line with everybody.
-If you would like to have warm, dry clothes for you when you finish your leg, you should put your belongings in a “bag check” bag and put it in the cargo area of the 7:20 a.m. bus.
-You can get a bag at our “bag check” area and we will also have them on the bus.
+If you would like to have warm, dry clothes for you when you finish your leg, you should put your belongings in a “bag check” bag and have your teammate bring it on the 7:50 a.m. bus.
+You can get a bag at packet pickup the day before, at our “bag check” area on race day, and we will also have them on the bus.
+YOU MAY ONLY USE OUR PROVIDED BAG, YOU MAY NOT USE YOUR OWN BAG.
+IF YOU USE YOUR OWN BAG, IT WILL BE TAKEN OFF THE BUS.
 When you arrive at Gallup Park, your stuff will be there and there will be a bus to transport you back to the start/finish area.

 Leg #2 (6.05 miles)

-You will take the bus to Gallup Park and may leave your belongings in the cargo area of the bus as long as they are in one of our supplied bags.
+You will take the bus to Gallup Park and may leave your belongings on the bus or give them to your teammate as long as they are in one of our supplied bags.
 Your belongings will be available to you at the “bag check” area of the start/finish area.

 Leg #3 (7.05 miles)

 This transfer spot is at Green and Hill.
 There is a parking lot there.
 We encourage you to arrive early to secure a spot in that lot.
 We will do our best to reserve it only for “Leg 3” participants.
 You can access the lot by entering Green off of Hoover.
 The road will have a barricade, but you will be let in if you can produce your bib showing you are on a relay team.
-Before staging yourself to run, you may want to put your warm, dry clothes in a “bag check” bag in the cargo area of the 8:30 a.m. bus so they will be there for you when you arrive at Gallup Park.
+Before staging yourself to run, you may want to put your warm, dry clothes in a “bag check” bag on the 9:00 a.m. bus (or give them to your teammate) so they will be there for you when you arrive at Gallup Park.